umich-brcf-bioinf/Jacquard/doc/.build/html/_sources/overview.txt

-Most variant callers have embraced the Variant Call Format (VCF) standard [REFERENCE], which clearly and succinctly describes variants from a single tumor-normal pair.
+Most variant callers have embraced the Variant Call Format (VCF) standard [Reference]_, which clearly and succinctly describes variants from a single tumor-normal pair.
 However, while many callers follow the standard, they often adopt different ways to partition results (e.g. somatic file vs. germline file, or SNP vs. indel); likewise, each caller creates its own dialect of VCF fields